hackcheckio/Hackcheck-Private-API/API.md

 - Domain Name   `domain`

 Response bodies are currently limited to 20,000 unique results.
-Keep in mind that some plans cannot use all of these queries, for more detail visit [plans](https://hackcheck.io/plans).
+Keep in mind that some plans cannot use all of these queries, for more details visit [plans](https://hackcheck.io/plans).

 ## Response Handling